slegouix/SERAM/doc/GPSERAM.md

 shared is out of the scope of this specification.

-GP SERAM session starts after the Local Agent is triggered with the sessionID and the RA Endpoint of the Remote Agent.
+GP SERAM session starts after the Local Agent is triggered with the sessionId and the RA Endpoint of the Remote Agent.
 The Local Agent starts with the Handshake step.

 ### Handshake Step